pytorch/xla/.github/ci.md

 The `build_and_test.yml` workflow runs tests on the TPU in addition to CPU.
 The set of tests run on the TPU is defined in `test/tpu/run_tests.sh`.

+## Update the PyTorch Commit Pin

+In order to reduce development burden of PyTorch/XLA, starting from #9654, we started pinning PyTorch using the `.torch_commit` file.
+This should reduce the number of times a PyTorch PR breaks our most recent commits.
+However, this also requires maintenance, i.e. someone has to keep updating the PyTorch commit so as to make sure it's always supporting (almost) the latest PyTorch versions.

+Updating the PyTorch commit pin is, theoretically, simple.
+You just have to run `scripts/update_deps.py --pytorch` file, and open a PR.
+In practice, you may encounter a few compilation errors, or even segmentation faults.

 ## CI Environment